Markus Robam: Theatre

 Robam has composed original music for Pruutide kool, Tsepeliin, Skvottimine võhikutele, Karlsonson, and Tõeajastu lõpp.
 He wrote original music for the 2014 Rakvere theatre production Must prints and A Cool Million: the Dismantling of Lemuel Pitkin and Väike prints by NUKU theatre.
 His music has been described as "minimal... sad and atmospheric ..."

-Robam released his second studio album "Monogram", which was a compilation of original music in 2018.
+Robam released his second album "Monogram", which was a compilation of original music in 2018.